borntofrappe/game-development/Games/Space Invaders/README.md

 Recreate the popular game _Space Invaders_.

+## Roadmap

+- [ ] Fix the horizontal scroll so that the aliens change direction only when the first/last _available_ column approaches the window's edges.
+In the previous version, the game considered a bounce with the first/last column regardless of whether the aliens in said column existed or not.

+- [ ] Slow down the frequency with which the aliens move

+- [ ] Add sounds

+- [ ] Add score above the screen

+- [ ] Add score table state

+- [ ] Detect a loss when the aliens reach the bottom of the screen

+- [ ] Allow the aliens to fire back at random

+- [ ] Add lives and detect collision with the aliens' bullets

+- [ ] Add shields

+- [ ] Improve aliens AI to have the bullets fired in the vicinity of the player

 ## Design

 For the font, I decided to use the same font introduced in _Pong_.